Ongoing Assessment in Aged Care

 Upon the commencement of the client’s care, providers should undertake an initial assessment in order to identify their needs and gain baseline data for the person.

-Each of these assessments should be performed comprehensively.
+Each one of these assessments should be performed comprehensively.
 Further risk screening and assessment may also be completed during the initial assessment, such as a falls risk, malnutrition risk and pressure injury risk assessment.
 It’s important that each of these areas are also part of the ongoing assessment with the person.

 Ongoing Assessment